apex/apex/Readme.md

 - Golang
 - Python

+## Features

+- Supports languages Lambda does not natively support via shim
+- Transparently generates a zip for your deploy
+- Binary install (useful for continuous deployment in CI etc)
+- Command-line function invocation with JSON streams

 ## Example

 This example shows how you can use Apex to launch a simple Node.js echo function.